 Research

-My current research focuses on the effects of a changing climate on human-derived viruses found in coastal and estuarine environments.
-I am also interested in new molecular technologies and how these can be applied to environmental samples to assess viral prevelence, abundance and diversity.
+My current research focuses on the effects of a changing climate on sewage-borne human viruses found in coastal and estuarine environments.
+The research is of importance as it will provide much needed information about the risks of sewage-borne viruses to human health.
+I am also interested in emerging molecular technologies and how they can be applied to analyse host species, and environmental samples, to assess viral prevalence, abundance, and diversity.
+Insights from this type of analysis are valuable for improving pandemic preparedness moving forward.

 View all